GlobalWallet/Docs/_documentation/Authentication.md

   - name:
     content:
 content_markdown: |-
   API requests must be authenticated using an API key, tied to the merchant configuration and generated during the boarding process.

+  #### Important!

   {: .info }
-  The X-API-KEY header grant access to merchant servers on kibramoa API, all the requests that contain this header must be executed from a back-end.
+  The X-API-KEY header grant access to merchant servers on kibramoa API, all the requests that contain this header must be executed from a back-end under TLS/SSL.

   See the example of the headers included on this authenticated request in right side of the screen.